Mirfua/4-sign-up/readme.md

 - Github pages
 - desktop only
-sbsolute center (horizontal & vertical)
+- absolute center (horizontal and vertical)
 - form
-- multi-pages (sing-in & forgot password pages,...)
+- multi-page (sing-in and forgot password pages, has to be linked between each other (in circle))
-- cca blur
+- css blur

 ## Author